 - Make sure you have your most up-to-date medical records.
-Having accurate medical information about your current condition is significant in the appeals process. - Get an up-to-date statement from your doctor about your limitations due to your disability. - For example: If your doctor believes you cannot lift more than 20 pounds or stand for more than 20 minutes, then you will want to have a statement from your doctor stating his or her opinion of your condition with this specific information.
+Having accurate medical information about your current condition is significant in the appeals process. - Get an up-to-date statement from your doctor about your limitations due to your disability. - For example: If your doctor believes you cannot lift more than 20 pounds or stand for more than 20 minutes, then you will want to have a statement from your doctor stating his or her opinion of your condition with this specific information. - Having this statement from your doctor will help the SSA to determine whether there are any jobs that you will be able to do despite your current physical condition, and may help strengthen your case.

-1 If you live within one of the following areas: Alabama, Alaska, Colorado, Louisiana, Michigan, Missouri, New York, Pennsylvania, North and West Los Angeles, California your state or locality will only have three stages for the appeals process, not four.
+appeals process, not four.
 Appeals for people who live in these locations will only include a hearing by an administrative law judge, review by the Appeals Council, and review of their application in Federal Court.